-Entries in the teaching database have been classified by the various concepts they are used to demonstrate.
+Entries in the teaching subset have been classified by the various concepts they are used to demonstrate.
 Click on the header for each classification to view the structures included.

 These entries serve to demonstrate fundamental chemistry concepts such as VSEPR theory, coordination chemistry, geometry, chirality and isomerism.
 They may also contain examples of common classes of organic compounds or functional groups such as alkanes, alkenes, alkynes, ketones, esters, acids, alcohols and aldehydes.
 Entries may also include common molecules of interest such as cholesterol, caffeine, or fullerene.